progit/progit/de/04-git-server/01-chapter4.markdown

 <!--Last we have the HTTP protocol.
 The beauty of the HTTP or HTTPS protocol is the simplicity of setting it up.
 Basically, all you have to do is put the bare Git repository under your HTTP document root and set up a specific `post-update` hook, and you’re done (See Chapter 7 for details on Git hooks).
 At that point, anyone who can access the web server under which you put the repository can also clone your repository.
 To allow read access to your repository over HTTP, do something like this:-->

 Als letztes haben wir das HTTP Protokoll.
 Das Schöne am HTTP bzw.
 HTTPS Protokoll ist die Einfachheit des Einrichtens.
-Im Grunde musst du nur das einfach Git Repository in dein HTTP Hauptverzeichnis legen und einen speziellen `post-update` hook (xxx) einrichten und schon bist du fertig (siehe Kapitel 7 für Details zu Git hooks (xxx)).
+Im Grunde musst Du nur das einfach Git Repository in Dein HTTP Hauptverzeichnis legen und einen speziellen `post-update` hook (xxx) einrichten und schon bist Du fertig (siehe Kapitel 7 für Details zu Git hooks (xxx)).
 Jetzt kann jeder, der auf den Web-Server mit dem Repository zugreifen kann, das Repository clonen.
 Um Lese-Zugriff auf das Repository über HTTP zu erlauben, führe die folgenden Befehle aus:

 	$ cd /var/www/htdocs/
 	$ git clone --bare /path/to/git_project gitproject.git